sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

 The location of the recorded file can be explicitly set using ``-o`` option.
 You can further tune this by setting the monitoring attributes.
-To know about the monitoring attributes in detail, please refer to :doc:`mechanisms`.
+To know about the monitoring attributes in detail, please refer to the :doc:`/vm/damon/mechanisms`.

 Analyzing Data Access Pattern